CirroBuild/FrostiDocs/docs/introduction.md

 - [Capacity planning](/docs/operations/capacity-planning/) for configuring
   server settings and system resources for common scenarios and edge cases
-- [Deployment](/docs/operations/deployment/) details with information for
-  running locally, on Kubernetes or the AWS AMI
 - [Data retention](/docs/operations/data-retention/) strategy to delete old data and save disk space
 - [Health monitoring](/docs/operations/health-monitoring/) endpoint for